kinsky-main/contemp-phys-report/main.typ

   #text(size: 11pt, weight: "bold", "Abstract")
   #set align(left)
   #set par(first-line-indent: 0pt)
-  This report examines superconducting integrated circuits (SICs) as a path to extend computational performance beyond CMOS scaling limits.
-We first summarise foundations—BCS pairing, the energy gap Δ suppressing dissipation, and Josephson phase dynamics V=(ħ/2e)φ̇—enabling Single Flux Quantum (SFQ) signalling with picosecond pulses and negligible static power.
-We then connect these principles to circuit primitives, exemplified by RSFQ storage loops and clocked decision-making pairs.
-On fabrication, we review ELASIC, a mixed-lithography, wafer-scale method stitching sixteen DUV reticles into an 88x88 mm carrier while preserving JJ uniformity and superconducting continuity.
-At the design level, we discuss RustSFQ, a domain-specific language whose linear usage of pulses enforces one-producer/one-consumer semantics and netlist generation.
+  This report examines superconducting integrated circuits (SICs) as a path to extend computational performance beyond CMOS power scaling limits @bunyk-rsfq-technology-2001.
+This is enabled by Josephson phase dynamics which provide a means Single Flux Quantum (SFQ) signalling with picosecond pulses and negligible static power.
+These principles have then allowed fo the establishment of circuit primitives @likharev-rsfq-1991, exemplified by Rapid SFQ (RSFQ) storage loops and clocked decision-making pairs.
+On the fabrication side ELASIC, a mixed-lithography, wafer-scale method stitching sixteen Deep-UV (DUV) reticles into an 88x88 mm carrier while preserving Josephson Junction (JJ) uniformity and superconducting continuity @das-elasic-2023.
+On the design side, new frameworks such as RustSFQ @oishi-rustsfq-2025, a domain-specific language whose linear usage of pulses enforces one-producer/one-consumer semantics enable the optimisation and design of more complex SFQ circuits.
 Together, the device physics, scalable fabrication, and language tooling indicate a route to multi-chip SFQ systems operating at 10-100 GHz with improved energy efficiency and reliability.
-We outline priorities in density and yield, bias/clock distribution, and standardised toolchains to accelerate deployment.
   \
 ]]